LWFlouisa/IProlog/README.md

 ~~~

 ## Theoretical Mappings
+Every time a new row is added, the fate and outcome is mapped in a columnar equalivant to the amount of fates or outcomes.
+For example:

 ~~~
 0 Charlotte Dies            0 Never Dates Player
 1 Charlotte Fate Unknown    1 Relationship Is Unknown